 Get your $30 AdaptiBar discount code by signing up here.
 You’ll also get my slightly famous weekly emails that helped everyone featured on this page.

 KARRIE: Mother of four children, learned the law all over again three years after graduating from an unaccredited school.
 Improved by 130 points to pass the California Bar Exam on her second attempt by studying smart, not just hard.

-BARRY: Third timer, foreign barrister from Ireland.
-Focused on the MBE, his weak area, to pass the Texas bar.
+BARRY: Third timer, foreign lawyer from Ireland.
+Focused on the MBE, his weak area, to pass the Texas Bar Exam.

 KATHLEEN: 49-year-old mother with English as her second language.
 Tried various resources and techniques and implemented what worked for her on the California Bar Exam.